Should you repeat a class if you didn't do so well in it the first time? Read through our helpful tips and considerations before making your choice.

 If you want to increase your GPA, think carefully about why you need the GPA boost and what the best way might be to achieve it.
 We encourage you to talk with your major advisor and your Academic Advisor about how much GPA matters for your field and for your career plans.
 And do the math to see how much difference it will really make.
 Keep in mind, too, that the GPA impact of any single class diminishes the more classes you take, and that you can increase your GPA just by taking additional classes and doing well in them.
 If you are repeating to increase your GPA for med school or law school, be aware that these schools may calculate your GPA differently and may take even repeated grades into account.
 You may want to consult with a pre-med or pre-law advisor on how helpful repeating a class might actually be.

 If you need to fulfill a major requirement, check that you are acting on accurate information.
 Review policies in writing and ask your department if you’ve interpreted them correctly.
-Ask if the department allows for exceptions (for example, if a required class you took for CR can count if the instructor passes along the letter grade you would have received).
+Ask if the department allows for exceptions (for example, whether a required class you took for CR can count if the instructor passes along the letter grade you would have received).
 Departments have the last word on what fulfills their requirements, so it's always worth asking about your case!

-If you need to strengthen your knowledge of a particular area and your future classes will build on that knowledge, then generally, yes, that’s a strong reason to repeat the course.
+If you need to strengthen your knowledge of a particular area and your future classes or activities will build on that knowledge, then generally, yes, that’s a strong reason to repeat the course.
 To help create the best conditions for learning, we encourage you to retake the course in a quarter when you aren't overwhelmed with other difficult classes, and to take advantage of tutoring resources if they are available.

 Things to Consider